 How to Obtain a United States Immigrant Visa:

-Trying to apply to the United States for an immigrant visa can be a very stressful process.
+Trying to apply to the United States for an immigrant visa can be a very stressful process (USA is not among the top immigrant accepting countries).
 Many prospective clients try to contact lawyers to assist with this matter and end up paying a substantial amount of money for something that many can file for on their own.
 The key to saving money on your United States immigrant visa application is to understand the timeline of the visa process and the specific visa that you qualify for.

 Consider the chart below to understand the evolution of the path to obtaining a legal immigrant visa in the United States: